jsiek/arete/README.md

 `return`.
 When they go out of scope, the associated pointers are *killed*, and because those pointers have permission `1`, the memory at their address is deallocated.

+In this way, memory deallocation is often handled automatically in Arete.
+However, when dealing with data structures that contain cycles, some manual effort is needed.
+The following example creates a tuple that contains a pointer to itself.

+	fun main() {
+	  var x = ⟨0, 1⟩;
+	  x[1] = &x;
+	  return x[0];
+	}

+The `x` goes to 0 permission on the assignment `x[1] = &x`, so when `x` goes out of scope, the tuple does not get deallocated.

 # Specification